betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelKellyStake.md

 "")
 ```

-- **TimeTillJump < MyTime:** check whether the seconds left on the countdown (cell E4 in the SETTINGS tab which is named "TimeTillJump") are smaller than 120 seconds (a variable named "MyTime" that you can easily change from cell E3 in the RATINGS worksheet).
+- **Time < 2 mins:** check whether the seconds left on the countdown are smaller than 120 (2 minutes), as the majority of markets don't fully form until the last few minutes before the off.
 This one's a bit complicated, as the time is actually returned as a percentage of a 24 hour day, which you need to convert into positive or negative seconds.
-[You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 of the SETTINGS sheet (named "TimeTillJump"), where we've already done the calculations for you.
+[You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 of the SETTINGS sheet, where I've already done the calculations for you.

 ``` excel hl_lines="5"
 =IF(